-Throughout the year, the Trustee has worked closely with its appointed professional advisers, who have provided specialist advice and updates on legislation, guidance and best practice developments, to ensure that they properly exercise their functions as Trustee Directors.
+In addition to the above noted training, throughout the year, the Trustee's appointed professional advisers have also provided specialist advice and updates relating to relevant legislation, guidance and best practice developments.

 Considering the training activities completed by the Trustee Board, together with the professional advice available to the Trustee, the Trustee considers that it meets the Pension Regulator's requirements (as set out under Code of Practice No 7) and is confident that the combined knowledge and understanding of the Trustee Board, together with the input from its specialist advisers, enables it to properly exercise its functions as the Trustee of the Scheme.